Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Specificity
 ===========

-This might seem overly complicated, but it's based on Zarf's rule-based programming.
+This might seem overly complicated, but it's based on Zarf's `rule-based programming <https://eblong.com/zarf/rule-language.html>`__.
 When you're defining lots of rules for a IF game then specifying priorities by hand is tedious.

 Whitespace
 ==========